You may submit requests via the following methods:

 Hearing Examiner Decisions

 - Please visit the Document Center.

 - Please visit the City’s Finance Department webpage.

 The City will respond to your request within five (5) business days in the following ways:

-To change your request’s assigned category and reduce the time it may take to receive your requested records, you may contact the City Clerk’s Office to provide additional information to assist in locating your requested records or narrow your search to return fewer records.
+You may be able to change your request’s assigned category and reduce the waiting time for receiving your records.
+This may be accomplished by contacting the City Clerk’s Office and providing additional information to assist in locating your requested records or narrowing your search to return fewer records.